Lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) residents in Brisbane

 In 2016, Council became the first local government in Queensland to publicly support the legalisation of marriage between consenting adults regardless of gender, sexuality or gender identity.
 Council openly demonstrates support to the LGBTIQ+ community.
 Some highlights include:

-- delivering the rainbow footpath in Spring Hill in 2016 outside the Sportsman Hotel
+• delivering the rainbow footpath in Spring Hill in 2016 outside the Sportsman Hotel

-- delivering the rainbow City Glider in 2015 in celebration of the Brisbane Pride Festival.
+• delivering the rainbow City Glider in 2015 in celebration of the Brisbane Pride Festival

 Commitment to equal opportunities in the workplace

 Council aims to ensure its workforce reflects the diversity of our local communities with River City Pride, an established LGBTIQ+ employee network.
+River City Pride supports the diversity of sexuality and gender identity to ensure no-one experience fear or discrimination in the workplace.

-In 2017, Council was the first local government in Australia to be listed on Australia’s LGBTI Inclusive Employers website.
+In 2017, Council became the first local government, and remains the only local government, in Australia to be listed on Australia’s LGBTI Inclusive Employers website.

 In 2018 Council was the first local government in Australia to be recognised with Gold Employer status at the Australian Lesbian, Gay, Bisexual, Transgender, Intersex (LGBTI) Inclusion Awards.
-Council was again recognised with Gold Employer Status and the Executive Leadership Award at the 2019 awards, and is now the top-ranking participating government employer in Australia.
-This recognition is based on our results from the Australian Workplace Equality Index (AWEI).

 Council library collection